dimtruck/rackspace-monitoring/README.md

 have the correct CA certificate files installed on your computer for this library to work.

-If Libcloud cannot find CA ertificate files, you will see an error similar to the one bellow:
+If Libcloud cannot find CA certificate files, you will see an error similar to the one below:

 `"RuntimeError: No CA Certificates were found in CA_CERTS_PATH."`

-This can be addresses by installing the CA certificate files.
-Bellow you can find the names of the packages which include CA certificate files.
+This can be addressed by installing the CA certificate files.
+Below you can find the names of the packages which include CA certificate files.

 * **openssl** on CentOS/Fedora (yum)